Why is Enlightenment so desirable?

 First, different people react to the same stimulus differently.
 What may be unpleasant to me is not for you.

 Second, the amount and intensity of anger depends directly on a person’s temperament.
-This is well known in traditional medicine which is based on “the elements”; and is completely ignored by modern medicine or psychology.
+This is well known in traditional medicine which is based on “the elements”; and is generally ignored by modern medicine or psychology.
 It also depends of various personality traits that modern psychology is either oblivious to or confused about, such as body type and others.
 A choleric person will experience much more anger than a phlegmatic one.

 Spiritual teachings and religions are usually biased against anger.
 No wonder, anger is unpleasant to anyone.
 But anger is not a sign of weakness of any kind, as long it does not become fuel for false personality.